 The Royal Palms is our favourite with impeccable standards of service and a sophisticated

 property located in the beautiful Coral Ridge area.
-With a heated pool and 14 man Jacuzzi,
+It has a heated pool and 14 man Jacuzzi, both of which are

 The Blue Dolphin is located just 15 minutes from Fort Lauderdale International